metasfresh/metasfresh-documentation/_webui_collection/EN/Create_BOM_upon_SO_generation.md

 1. Click "Start" to close the overlay window and create the sales order.

 ### View the new sales product and BOM
 1. Go to the record tab "Order Line" at the bottom of the page of the completed sales order and [zoom into](Zoom_into_table_field) the field in the column **Product** of the order line.
-The new product's window opens in a new tab.
+The new product's entry opens in a new tab.
 1. Use the product entry's [related documents to jump](JumptoviaSidebar) into "Bill of Materials & Formula" (under PRODUCT MANAGEMENT in the sidebar) and then open the associated bill of materials which has already been [found by the filter](Filtering_function).

 ## Example